isaac-nabe/hangman202/README.md

 1. Run the script using Python:
     ```sh
     python milestone_5.py    # Run this for final file *without* refactor/optimisation

-   *or*
+    ```
+   ***or***...

+    ```
     python milestone_5_ref-op.py    # Run this for final file *with* refactor & optimisation.

     ```
-2. The game will prompt you to guess a letter.
+3. The game will prompt you to guess a letter.
 You need to input a single alphabetical character.
 If the guessed letter is in the word, it will be revealed in the word.
 If not, you will lose a life.
 The game continues until you either guess the word or run out of lives.

 ## Example
 ```